 13. Refinancing of Existing Debt.
 Enter or attach the grantee's refinancing guidelines below.
 The guidelines describe the conditions under which the grantee will refinance existing debt.
-The grantee's refinancing guidelines must, at minimum, demonstrate that rehabilitation is the primary eligible activity and ensure that this requirement is met by establishing a minimum level of rehabilitation per unit or a required ratio between rehabilitation and refinancing.
-If the grantee will not refinance existing debt, enter "N/A."
+The grantee's refinancing guidelines must, at minimum, demonstrate that rehabilitation is the primary eligible activity and ensure that this requirement is met by establishing a minimum level of rehabilitation per unit or a required ratio between

+rehabilitation "N/A." and I refinancing.
+If the grantee will n ot refin ance existing debt, enter

+N/A

+Discus sion

+No ado ditional discussi on.